Donato Tramuto: Philanthropy and boards

-In 2001, Tramuto founded the TramutoPorter Foundation in memory of two close friends and their son who lost their lives aboard flight 175 on September 11.
-The foundation provides scholarships to underprivileged students, as well as providing grants to empower organizations whose single mission it is to better the lives of others.
+Tramuto is the founder of the TramutoPorter Foundation.
+Launched in 2001 in memory of three friends who lost their lives on United Airlines Flight 175 during the September 11 attacks.
+The foundation provides scholarships to underprivileged students, as well as providing grants to organizations to better the lives of others.
 In 2011, Tramuto established a nonprofit, Health eVillages, to distribute handheld devices loaded with medical reference materials to healthcare workers in remote regions of the world.
 In 2014 the Robert F. Kennedy Center for Justice and Human Rights gave him an RFK Ripple of Hope award for his charitable work in the global healthcare field.

-In 2016 Tramuto wrote a memoir, Life’s Bulldozer Moments: How Adversity Leads to Success in Life and Business, about obstacles he had encountered in early life and traumatic events that had caused him to feel survivor guilt; he said that these experiences ("life's bulldozer moments") motivated him to succeed in business and do charitable work.

-In December 2018, the TramutoPorter Foundation Donated $1 Million to Robert F. Kennedy Human Rights to Launch Workplace Dignity and Inclusion Initiative.

-Tramuto serves on the board of the TramutoPorter Foundation, Health eVillages, Robert F Kennedy Human Rights US, Zeel Health, Esperta Health, Robert F Kennedy Europe where he serves as co-chairman.
-He is on the advisory board of Boston University School of Public Health, Gryphon Private Equity, Y2X Life Sciences, Gento Health, and chairs the executive advisory board for BioIQ.
+Tramuto serves on the board of the TramutoPorter Foundation, Health eVillages, Robert F Kennedy Human Rights US, and Robert F Kennedy Europe where he serves as co-chairman.
 In 2020 he was appointed Honorary Scholar in Residence at St. Joseph's College in Maine; Executive in Residence at Promerica Health, Tidesmart Health, Concierge Health, Skyscape and Sharecare.

-In 2022, the National Calendar Association awarded the TramutoPorter Foundation the honor of establishing National Compassionate Leadership Week to be calendared every year during the second week of September in perpetuity.
+In 2022, the National Calendar Association awarded the TramutoPorter Foundation the honor of establishing National Compassionate Leadership Week.